Take It From The Stone

 My arms reached out ~ my hands felt glory.

-Right then I heard him tell his story.
+Then I heard him tell his story.

-A lady arose from the lake
+A lady arose from the fabled lake

-to give me a sword I could not forsake
+to give me a sword I could not forsake,

 until a new King would arise